TanZeus/LHD-BUILD/README.md

 # Local Hack Day: BUILD
-Files in this repository -
+This Repository contains all the projects/challenges that i did in MLH LHD:BUILD 2022 This Repository Contains -
   * Python Timer
   * Make a Animation for your name
   * Build a Script to check the Weather Forecast